 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-There is currently no wireless MAC standard optimized for close proximity, point-to-point applications, including kiosk downloading, data exchange at toll gates and other high speed use cases requiring a transfer speed up to 100 Gbps.
+There is currently no wireless standard optimized for close proximity, point-to-point applications, including kiosk downloading, data exchange at toll gates and other high speed use cases requiring a transfer speed up to 100 Gbps.
 Standards addressing wireless links with data rates below10 Gbps operating at 60 GHz include IEEE 802.15.3c, IEEE 802.11ad, ECMA387 and WirelessHD.
 Amendments to the IEEE802.15.3 MAC will enable a close proximity communications scheme, which requires quick link setup and release, for exchanging large amounts of data almost instantaneously by means of a simple, impromptu touch action

 Technical Feasibility